home Hair & Skin arrow

 blog image

 It does not always have to be a hair transplant.
-Often, autohemotherapy already helps the desired hair splendor on the jumps.
+Often, autohaemotherapy can help to jumpstart the desired hair growth.

 Immediately after autohemotherapy, natural hair growth kicks in and provides extra volume and extra freshness on your head.